gustavobastian/TaskReminder/PRIVACY_POLICY.md

-# Clima App: Privacy policy
+# Abuelito App: Privacy policy

 Welcome to the Abuelito app for Android!